On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack: Defense Evaluation

-One potential concern regarding the practicality of \method is its scalability with respect to the number of participating entities.
-While the standard VFL setup typically involves one data party \data and one task performer \task (Sec.~\ref{subsec:vfl}), real-world deployments may involve multiple \data parties collaborating simultaneously.
-To evaluate the scalability of \method under such settings, we vary the number of \data participants from 3 to 9 (specifically, 3, 5, 7, and 9) and measure the corresponding system latency overhead.
-For each experiment, we randomly assign a $K$ between 1\% and 100\% to each \data to simulate the inference execution.
-We maintain a fixed detection configuration using the optimal threshold $W_*$ across all runs.
-Tbl.~\ref{tab:scalability} presents the system latency relative to the baseline single-party case (i.e., one \data).
-Our results show that the average detection latency increases by only 5\% as the number of participating \data grows--an increment that is marginal in practical terms.
-This empirical evidence suggests that \method introduces minimal additional cost even in collaborative, multi-party VFL settings.
-Overall, these findings demonstrate that \method is highly scalable and can be seamlessly extended to realistic deployments involving many \data participants.
+One potential concern of \method is the scalability to more participants.
+While the typical VFL setting involves one \data and one \task (Sec.~\ref{subsec:vfl}), practical scenarios may involve multiple \data.
+To assess overhead under such conditions, we vary the number of \data to $3$, $5$, $7$, and $9$, and measure the corresponding system latency.
+For each \data, the malicious tampering ratio $K$ is randomly selected between $1\%$ and $100\%$, and a fixed $W_*$ is used for detection.
+Tbl.~\ref{tab:scalability} reports the system latency over the single-party case (only one \data).
+On average, the detection time across multiple \data increases by only 5\%, indicating that \method's overhead remains nearly constant as the number of \data grows.
+These results indicate that \method scales effectively and is well-suited to multi-party VFL scenarios.